matsumoto23/FalCAuN-with-SGA/README.md

 ```

 We use kscript to run each benchmark.
-So, you need to Install Kotlin 1.9.24 and kscript.
+So, you need to install Kotlin 1.9.24 and kscript.
-For example, Kotlin and kscript can be installed with following commands:
+For example, Kotlin and kscript can be installed with the following commands:
 ```sh
 sdk install kotlin 1.9.24
 sdk install kscript